Ferry County, Washington: County law enforcement

 County-wide law enforcement is provided by the Ferry County Sheriff Office which is headquartered in Republic.
 Henry Waisman was the county's first sheriff, appointed by the county commissioners following the county's 1899 organization, with a mandate to serve until the first general election in 1900.
 The county's first elected sheriff was A.E.
 Stewart.
-During 2016 the sheriff was Ray Maycumber.
+The sheriff in 2016 was Ray Maycumber.
+The first woman to sit on a Ferry County jury was Lizzie R. McCourt who was seated on June 25, 1914 for Superior court proceedings.